Rakshasa: In fiction

 Rakshasa have long been a race of villains in the Dungeons & Dragons role-playing game.
 They appear as animal-headed humanoids (generally with tiger or monkey heads) with their hands inverted (the palms of its hands are where the backs of the hands would be on a human).
 They are masters of necromancy, enchantment and illusion (which they mostly use to disguise themselves) and are very hard to kill, especially due to their partial immunity to magical effects.
 They ravenously prey upon humans as food and dress themselves in fine clothing.
 This version of the rakshasa was heavily inspired by an episode of Kolchak: The Night Stalker.

 Rakshasa appears in the Unicorn: Warriors Eternal episode "Darkness Before Dawn".
 He is a humanoid tiger similar to the D&D depiction.
 This version is a fierce but benevolent guardian of the jungle who allies with Merlin against the Evil.

 In the film World War Z, Rakshasa were mentioned in reference to the zombies in India.

 In the Korean comic "Special Civil Servant" the most ferocious enemies are known as the rakshasas, being of extreme evil and ugliness.

 In languages

-In Indonesian and Malaysian variants of Malay which have significant Sanskrit influence, raksasa now means "giant", "gigantic", "huge and strong"; the Malaysian variant recognises the word as an outright official equivalent to "monster" whereas the Indonesian variant uses it more in colloquial usage.
+In Indonesian and Malaysian variants of Malay which have significant Sanskrit influence, raksasa now means "giant", "gigantic", "huge and strong"; the Malaysian variant recognises the word as an equivalent to "monster", whereas the Indonesian variant uses it more in colloquial usage.